 Hubble-Sandage system with over 500 calibrated digital images of nearby

 galaxies.
-It also has an extended introduction presenting our latest
+It also has an extended introduction presenting our understanding

 Links to Useful Astronomical Web Sites